mashraf1997/Wordpress-Backdoor/README.md

 2. Modify the plugin as necessary.
 Future versions will have an easier method of controlling access.
     * Backdoor username, password, and key are all stored in the __construct() method of the plugin.
 Search for `$this->username =`, `$this->password =`, and `$this->key =` in order to find the individual things that need to be configured.
 Again, this will change in the future.
 2. Upload the plugin files to the `/wp-content/plugins/wp-sph/` directory (If it does not exist, create it), or install the plugin through the WordPress plugins screen directly if you want to keep everything default.
-3. Activate the plugin through the 'Plugins' screen in WordPress.
-It is titled `WordPress Importing Tool`
-4. Login as the configured user.
+3. Login as the configured user.

 # Frequently Asked Questions